Boysen Reservoir: Boysen State Park

 Surrounding the reservoir is Boysen State Park, run by the state of Wyoming.
 It includes 11 campgrounds spread around the reservoir and nearby area.
 The reservoir is a popular sporting area with numerous species of fish including walleye, perch, crappie, channel catfish, as well as rainbow and brown trout and several other species.
 Boysen Marina sits near the shore on the northeast side of the reservoir and has a bait shop and cafe and offers boat and jet ski rentals.

+Climate

+Boysen Reservoir has a cold-semi arid climate with vast temperature differences throughout the year from summers averaging highs in the low 90s to winters averaging lows in the single digits.